-Interviewer: If personal freedom will still exist-although restricted by certain consensual taboos-in this new tribal world, what about the political system most closely associated with individual freedom: democracy?
+Interviewer: [You say that personl freedom will still exist in the coming, retribulized world.
+What] about the political system most closely associated with individual freedom: democracy?
 Will it, too, survive the transition to your global village?

 McLuhan: No, it will not.
 The day of political democracy as we know it today is finished.
 Let me stress again that individual freedom itself will not be submerged in the new tribal society, but it will certainly assume different and more complex dimensions.
 The ballot box, for example, is the product of literate Western culture-a hot box in a cool world-and thus obsolescent.
 The tribal will is consensually expressed through the simultaneous interplay of all members of a community that is deeply interrelated and involved, and would thus consider the casting of a "private" ballot in a shrouded polling booth a ludicrous anachronism.
 The TV networks' computers, by "projecting" a victor in a Presidential race while the polls are still open, have already rendered the traditional electoral process obsolescent.